 Cedar does not need to be pressure-treated to withstand the elements.
 Due to its chemical properties, cedar is naturally weather-resistant and repels most bugs.
-It requires less maintenance than other woods, but still requires care.
+It requires less maintenance than other woods but still requires care.
 Cedar fences should be cleaned annually with a water-and-soap solution and checked regularly for any loose boards or signs of rot.
-Also, cedar’s color fades over time unless you use a pressure washer on it.
+Also, cedar’s color fades over time unless you use a pressure washer on it

 Over the years, cedar can crack slightly and develop a fuzzy surface texture unless it’s periodically refinished.
 Cedar accepts sealers and stains very nicely and should be refinished every two to three years.
-Cedar can darken dramatically when exposed to sunlight.
+Cedar can dramatically darken when exposed to sunlight.
 That means if you want to maintain the color, you must be vigilant about applying clear sealers with UV (ultraviolet light) blockers.
 This high level of maintenance is necessary to keep the rich color of the natural wood.

 Installing a wood fence is generally the most affordable fence type other than the less desirable chain link.
-The cost of wood varies by type, but cedar is the wood of choice in most cases and the cost per foot is less than PVC, wrought iron, or composite fencing.
+The cost of wood varies by type, but cedar is the wood of choice in most cases, and the price per foot is less than PVC, wrought iron, or composite fencing.
 While it is true that a cedar fence costs more than most other wood fences, it is still one of the most affordable fence materials.
 And considering how durable and long-lasting cedar can be, it is still a good buy.
-A cedar fence is a good choice for the homeowner who wants to save money and doesn’t mind a little maintenance in order to keep it in good condition.
+A cedar fence is a good choice for the homeowner who wants to save money and doesn’t mind a little maintenance to keep it in good condition.

 Today the rising cost of redwood and an overall increase in lumber prices have made homeowners consider other manufactured products to replace the traditional wood fence.
 And as wood fences go, cedar is one of the more expensive wood types.